Deep Dimension Reduction for Supervised Representation Learning: Numerical experiments

-As shown in Table \ref{tab:mnist}, the classification accuracies of DDR for MNIST and FashionMNIST are better than or comparable with those of NN and dCorAE.
-As shown in Table \ref{tab:cifar10}, the classification accuracies of DDR using the CN loss outperforms those of NN.
-We also calculate the estimated distance correlation (DC) between the learned features and their labels.
+As shown in Table \ref{tab:mnist}, the classification accuracies of DDR for MNIST and FashionMNIST are better than or comparable with those of {CNN} and dCorAE. {As shown in Table \ref{tab:cifar10}, the classification accuracy of DDR using the CN loss outperforms that of CNN on CIFAR-10 and CIFAR-100.} We also calculate the estimated distance correlation (DC) between the learned features and their labels.
 Figure \ref{fig:dc} shows the values of DC for MNIST, FashionMNIST and CIFAR-10 data.
 Higher DC values mean that the learned features are of higher quality.
 DDR and DDR+CN achieves higher DC values.

-We also tried to apply GSIR and GSVAE \citep{lee2013gen} to MNIST, FashionMNIST and CIFAR-10 datasets, but computation is infeasible for these methods with datasets of such sizes and dimensions.
-GSIR and GSAVE require computation of $n\times n$ kernel matrices, which is computationally prohibitive when $n=10,000$ to $60,000$ and $d \approx 1,000$.
+{ Because both GSIR and GSAVE require computation of $n\times n$ kernel matrices, which is computationally prohibitive when $n=10,000$ to $60,000$ and $p \approx 1,000$, it does not allow us to apply both methods to analyze datasets from MNIST, FashionMNIST, CIFAR-10 and CIFAR-100}.